amandaleee/rectangles-drawing/readme.md

 * Remove a rectangle (.remove click event)
 * Change the color of a rectangle (the whole spectrum.js package()
 * Save the current area layout (the position, size, and color of each rectangle in the area)
+* Delete a saved layout from the set of saved layouts (.remove-drawing click event)

 ### misc todo/known bugs
-* iterate on $(".rectangle").draggable().resizable(); and make it target ONLY the rect that was just added, not all of them - this could be a memory suck if not
+* I need to iterate on $(".rectangle").draggable().resizable().
+As far as I understand, right now it's targeting ALL .rectangle elements, not just the one that's just been added; this could be cause speed issues.
-* some weird behavior - sometimes the rectangles move other rectangles out of the way; also if you delete some, the others will move around.
+* The positioning of the rectangles [either absolute or relative] causes some weird behavior either way.
+If they're position: relative, sometimes the rectangles move other rectangles out of the way as you drag them; also if the user deletes some, the others will move around.
+If they're position: absolute, the user can add several in a row without moving them and not really see how many they added because they'd all be layered on top of one another at top:0/left: 0.
-* if the user clicks "save" more than once, it'll save duplicates of the layouts.
+* If the user clicks "save" more than once, the app can save duplicates of the layouts.
+Also, if the user clicks "Save" without any rectangles, it saves a blank element.
+We should impelement a check.
-* iterate on the spectrum input - it's weird until you click on it.
+* It's impossible to control the z-index of the rectangles right now - this might be a future improvement.
 * actual styling, including responsiveness.
-* QA/mobile testing if there's time
+* Mobile testing if there's time
-* z-index issues - not sure i can do anythng about that
-* related to z-index: if you add several rectangles in a row without moving them, you won't see them all because they'll be layered on top of one another at top: 0/left:0.